Halo-independent bounds on Inelastic Dark Matter: Implementations of experiments

 with $P(E_R)$ the nucleation probability.

-We used for target materials $C_3F_8$ the complete exposure~\cite{pico60_2019} consisting in 1404 kg at threshold $E_{\rm th}$=2.45 (with 3 observed candidate events and 1 event from the expected background, implying a 90\%C.L. upper bound of 6.42 events~\cite{feldman_cousin}) and 1167 kg day keV at threshold $E_{\rm th}$=3.3 keV (with zero event candidate and negligible expected background, implying an upper bound of 2.3 events at 90\% C.L.).
+For the $C_3F_8$ target material we used the total exposure~\cite{pico60_2019}, consisting in 1404 kg day at the threshold $E_{\rm th}$=2.45 (with 3 observed candidate events and 1 event from the expected background, implying a 90\%C.L. upper bound of 6.42 events~\cite{feldman_cousin}) and 1167 kg day keV at the threshold $E_{\rm th}$=3.3 keV (with zero candidate events and negligible expected background, implying an upper bound of 2.3 events at 90\% C.L.).
 We have assumed the nucleation probabilities in Fig. 3 of \cite{pico60_2019} for the two runs.